JUaHELE/bdr/documentation.md

 - **Medium-traffic disk**: 5000-20000 writes buffer (20-80 MB)
 - **High-traffic disk**: 20000-100000 writes buffer (80-400 MB)

-If the buffer fills up due to network congestion or high write rates, BDR will need to perform a full disk scan to ensure consistency once the network connection is restored.
+If the buffer fills up due to network congestion or high write rates, BDR will need to perform a scan to ensure consistency once the network connection is restored.

+### Different Types of Recoveries

+BDR provides several types of recovery mechanisms to maintain data consistency:

+#### Journal Scan

+This scan is initiated every time at the start of the client deamon unless specified `-noreplication` flag or when the buffer overflows.
+When this happens, some writes are lost to BDR and need to be recovered through scanning.
+The process works as follows:

+1. The BDR server separates disk space into blocks and computes checksums
+2. These checksums are sent to the client
+3. The client compares them with the source disk checksums
+4. If a block checksum mismatches between source and replica, the correct block is transmitted to the server
+5. The correct block is written to the journal
+6. After all correct blocks are transmitted, the buffer is sent and saved in the journal
+7. Finally, the journal is written to disk

+This approach ensures that the replica will stay in a prefix consistent state at all times, even during recovery operations.

+#### After-Start Recoveries

+When starting the BDR client daemon, you can choose between different recovery mechanisms:

+1. **Full Scan**: Initiated when the client daemon is started with the `-fullscan` flag.
+This scan writes the correct blocks directly to the replica without using the journal.
+This method is intended for cases when journal space isn't sufficient to accommodate all correct blocks.

+2. **Full Replication**: Initiated when the client daemon is started with the `-fullreplication` flag.
+The BDR client daemon reads the entire disk and transmits it to the server.
+This feature is particularly useful when initializing a replica for the first time, as checksums will differ on every block.

+**Note**: These approaches might temporarily corrupt the replica, so use with caution.

 ## Usage